Current Mood: Motivated

 When I mention a modern day muse, I very much mean in a real sense.
 Not paranormally.
 I also think there are muse qualities in all of us, but my focus is more in being a muse in awareness…in a way that is organically asserted and confidently activated.

-I’ve thought about this for some time, but I’d like to consider myself a muse of sorts and I’d like to be more confidently and actively.
-I think in asserting yourself this way, you as the muse realize, that by natural rule, living as a muse incites more passionate living.
+I’ve thought about this for some time, but I like to consider myself a muse of sorts and I’d like to become one more confidently and actively, over time.
+I think asserting yourself this way, you as the muse realize, that by natural rule, living as a muse incites more passionate living.

 Unbridled passionate living.

-I also think a modern day muse feeds off of inspiration in many ways too.
+I also think a modern day muse feeds off of inspiration in many ways.
 They don’t just inspire others.
 Inspiration becomes a fuel of sorts, in both directions.
 So when a muse ceases to find inspiration and to create or embody it in some manner, the muse identity “dies”.
 The fires of passion burn out…

 How do you wish to do this?
 It can be done in so many ways: